vsmall1791/gm/README.md

 ## Format

-The bot expects the friends' information in the following format:
+The script expects the friends' information in the following format:

 ```python
 friends = {